Reemaask2/Data-science-Udacity-nanodegree/SecondProject/README.md

 - To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db

 - To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+- Run the following command in the app's directory to run the web app: python run.py

   Here is snapshots of the webpage: